Spread of the corona virus in LithuaniaCurrently: 26.0 new infections per day per 100,000 inhabitants

-The inhabitants of Lithuania are still affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-The inhabitants of Lithuania are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By December 5th, 2020, 72430 infected persons and 611 deaths have been reported in the country.
-The first confirmed infections were reported on February 28th, 2020, which is the date of the official notification.
+By March 1st, 2021, 199398 infected persons and 3253 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on November 28th with 4,455 new infected persons.

 Weight and size